serverless/blog/posts/2017-04-25-keep-your-lambdas-warm.md

   - GoncaloNeves
 ---

-# Introduction

-*Cold start in computing = duration of time it takes to boot a system*

-In this blog post we'll tackle this issue with AWS Lambda + Serverless.

-## Cold Start in Serverless ❄️ *- problem*

-The *Function-as-a-Service (FaaS)* paradigm allows developers to do more than ever with less resources.
-Unfortunately, cold starts can be an issue.
+Cold starts in AWS Lambda got you down?
+You've come to the right place.

+In this post, I'll briefly cover what cold starts are, and then show you some ways to reduce your cold start times.
+Read on!

-**What is a cold start in Serverless?**
+## First: what is a cold start? ❄️

+When running a serverless function, it will stay active (a.k.a., hot) as long as you're running it.
+Your container stays alive, ready and waiting for execution.

+After a period of inactivity, your cloud provider will drop the container, and your function will become inactive, (a.k.a., cold).

-A cold start happens when you execute an inactive *(cold)* function for the first time.
-It occurs while your cloud provider provisions your selected runtime container and then runs your function.
-This process, referred to as a *cold start*, will increase your execution time considerably.
+A cold start happens when you execute an inactive function.
+The delay comes from your cloud provider provisioning your selected runtime container and then running your function.

-While you're actually running your function it will stay active *(hot)*, meaning your container stays alive - ready and waiting for execution.
-But eventually after a period of inactivity, your cloud provider will drop the container and your function will become *cold* again.

-**Where are the bottlenecks and when?**

-Knowing your service performance bottleneck is essential.
-Which functions are slowing down and when?
-From small to big services, it's common to find one function that slows down your service logic because it doesn't run as often as needed to keep its container alive.

-One of our cold functions was the reset email service during off-peak hours.
-It took on average more than double the amount of time to get the reset password email from UTC+1 23:00 to UTC+1 06:00 (London).
+In a nutshell, this process will considerably increase your execution time.

-**Understanding AWS cold starts:**
+### Understanding AWS cold starts

 When using AWS Lambda, provisioning of your function's container can take >5 seconds.
 That makes it impossible to guarantee <1 second responses to events such as API Gateway, DynamoDB, CloudWatch, S3, etc.